 For PSERS, the employer's contribution is shared by the Commonwealth and the school districts.
 For school entities, the Commonwealth remits its employer contribution portion to those school entities, which then remit the entire employer contributions (both school entity and Commonwealth portions) to PSERS.
 The Commonwealth's contribution is appropriated annually from the General Fund to the Department of Education.
-The PSERS employer rate for fiscal year 2002 is 1.09 percent and for fiscal year 2003 is 1.15 percent, a revision from the previously established rate of 5.64 percent as a result of the enactment of Act 38 of 2002.
+The PSERS employer rate for fiscal year 2003 is 1.15 percent and for fiscal year 2004 is 3.77 percent.
 Contributions to the pension plans by the employer (including normal costs and payments to amortize prior service costs and medical premium assistance payments), employee contributions, interest earnings on the plans and benefit payments are shown in the following tables, which have been prepared by the staffs of SERS and PSERS.